hypernewbie/VEFontCache/README.md

 VE Font Cache is a single header-only GPU font rendering library designed for game engines.

+> WARNING: This is the ai slop branch.
+It's got more features and tests but contains lots of AI code.
+Proceed at your own risk.

 It aims to:
  * Be fast and simple to integrate.
  * Take advantage of modern GPU power.